When I was 14, this album was released:

 So enjoy the holy donuts.

-They’re really good AND you won’t have to go to church after eating them.
+They’re delicious, AND you won’t have to go to church after eating them.

 Speaking of farts.

-LISTEN, I don’t have much to live for these days, and not too many things bring me happiness anymore.
+LISTEN, I have little to live for these days, and not too many things bring me happiness anymore.
 Except for those stupid mod cakes and the entire pan of apple crisp, Christian donuts, and the occasional rage singing in my car.